 WASHINGTON (AP) -- Interest rates on short-term Treasury bills fell in Monday's auction, after rising last week.

-The Treasury Department auctioned $25 billion in three-month bills at a discount rate of 0.020 percent, down from 0.030 percent last week.
-Another $23 billion in six-month bills was auctioned at a discount rate of 0.045 percent, down from 0.050 percent last week.
+The Treasury Department auctioned $24 billion in three-month bills at a discount rate of 0.040 percent, down from 0.055 percent last week.
+Another $24 billion in six-month bills was auctioned at a discount rate of 0.130 percent, up from 0.155 percent last week.
 Rising demand at the auctions caused the interest rates to fall to their lowest levels since Dec.
 15.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.11 percent last week, unchanged from the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, rose to 0.27 percent last week from 0.23 percent the previous week.